leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 In the column definitions and the callback function, note the use of `.sparkSeries` and `.sparkSamples` to differentiate which type of sparklines are placed in each of the two columns.
 The box plot shows the distribution of values over a decade whereas the time series line gives a sense of whether any trend is present.
-Although it is a simple example and each individual plot is based on only ten values, it reveals how each in-line graph type draws the eye to different properties of the data and both are a nice compliment to the original data table.
+Although it is a simple example and each individual plot is based on only ten values, it reveals how each inline graph type draws the eye to different properties of the data and both are a nice compliment to the original data table.

 ```r